 The Scouting Challenge theme was created while playing with ideas for a revamp of a Scout Group website.
 I was never able to implement this revamp and am now no longer involved with it.

-The Scouts 4 WordPress theme by Scouting Themes 4 WordPress would appear to have been developed in co-operation with The Scout Association and is linked to from their website so that seemed to be a good place to start.
+The Scouts 4 WordPress theme by Scouting Themes 4 WordPress would appear to have been developed in co-operation with The Scout Association and was linked to from their website so that seemed to be a good place to start.
 It is written in XHTML and so was immediately turned into HTML5 and then a number of errors in the HTML, CSS and PHP were dealt with before attempts were made to tidy up all the code to make it easier to maintain.
-Eventually so many changes were being made, even before any redesign was being considered, that it was decided that a completely new theme was needed, which was named after the HQ of the 1st Croydon, Beverley Hall.
+Eventually so many changes were being made, even before any redesign was being considered, that it was decided that a completely new theme was needed, which was named after the HQ of the Group, Beverley Hall.
 Hundreds of hours have been put into developing the theme since that point.
 The theme was rebranded as 'Scouting Challenge' with the release of version 5.0.0 in May 2015.

-The theme has been made extremely easy to configure to individual requirements with around a hundred configuration and customisation options available, all of which can be accessed from the WordPress admin menu with the help of a plugin.
+The theme has been made extremely easy to configure to individual requirements with around a hundred and thirty-five configuration and customisation options available, all of which can be accessed from the WordPress admin menu with the help of a plugin.

 This section of the website covers the main features of the theme.
 The theme is quite flexible so please don't just look at the pictures as they only tell a fraction of the story.